 The World Bank’s Chris Vein highlights how open global technology innovation and partnerships with the Internet2 community are key to solving climate change and extreme poverty.

-Internet2’s 2014 Global Summit—our annual meeting, now named to reflect the importance of our global community to Internet2’s membership—will be held 6–10 April 2014 in sunny Denver, Colorado.
+Internet2’s 2014 Global Summit—our annual meeting, now named to reflect the importance of our global community to Internet2’s membership—was held 6–10 April 2014 in sunny Denver, Colorado.

-Global sessions are integrated throughout the meeting and we look forward to your presentations, staff panels—and the opportunities to enable research and education across the globe.
+Global sessions were integrated throughout the meeting and there was much excitement as a variety of sessions and presentations highlighted the many opportunities to enable research and education across the globe.
 See the Global Summit Program (International tag) for more details.

 Internet2 develops mutual agreements with research and education organizations around the world in order to establishthat enable seamless collaboration between U.S. researchers, faculty, students and their overseas counterparts.

 Through these close partnerships, well architected global infrastructure, and federated services, Internet2 is helping to ensure continued interoperability of advanced networking globally, and to support the global expansion of education delivery and distributed research.